takelwerk/takelship/README.md

       - run: echo All Good
 ```

-When pushed, this will trigger a workflow run on a `node:20-bookworm` image.
+When pushed, this will trigger a workflow run on a `node:20-bookworm` image – the act container.
 You don't need to use the preconfigured images as you can specify any image with the [`container:` key word](https://forgejo.org/docs/latest/user/actions/#jobsjob_idcontainerimage).

+## takelship docker in docker

+When you run a pipeline in forgejo in a takelship, the forgejo server, the forgejo runners and the act container all runs in the takelship.
+They all share the same network so the act container can checkout the code from the forgejo server.

+But the act container can also mount a

+The takelship is itself some kind of docker in docker.
+Although podman aims for compatibility there are limits.

 ## takelship registry